128technology/docs/docs/config_dev_intf_traf_eng.md

 ### Limitations

-Traffic engineering includes a performance impact to the packet-per-second processing rate of the worker cores.
-When used in conjunction with other traffic engineering settings, performance is further impacted; each level of traffic engineering requires buffering for their scheduled objects.
+Enabling traffic engineering will introduce a performance impact to the packet-per-second processing rate as the QoS engine works to ensure fairness of packet distribution under congestion scenarios.
+When used in conjunction with other traffic engineering settings (e.g., adjacency traffic engineering configured alongside device interface traffic engineering), performance may be further impacted.

 ## Troubleshooting and Statistics